Regular procedure

 Upon lodging the appeal, the parties are issued with a Decree providing for clear deadlines for their respective submissions.
 The IPA must file its submission within 15 days following the expiry of the deadline given to the appellant to file its own submissions.
 The Decree states that the IPA must present its submissions even if the appellant failed to do so and that if the IPA does not wish to file submissions, it must inform the Tribunal and motivate such a decision.

-In practice, the IPA largely ignores the Tribunal’s Decree and only submits written observations on selected cases, usually very late after the deadline.
+In practice, the IPA only submits written observations on selected cases, often after the deadline.
 The Tribunal will however generally uphold a request to strike out the IPA’s late submissions, if it is made.
 However, this is without prejudice to the right of the IPA to file oral submissions during any hearing appointed by the Tribunal.
-It remains unclear if counter-observations submitted by the appellant are permitted de jure but this is generally accepted by the IPAT and considered to be the final note of submissions with the possibility for the IPA to reply with its own final note of submissions.
+It remains unclear if counter-observations submitted by the appellant are permitted de jure, but this is generally accepted by the IPAT and considered to be the final note of submissions with the possibility for the IPA to reply with its own final note of submissions.
 Parties are therefore generally allowed to file two note of submissions each.

 Appellants are further allowed to file new evidence beyond the 15 days initially awarded to them provided this new evidence was not available when the submission was made.[46]
 The fact that appeals remain pending for several years means that new facts are likely to emerge within the proceedings.
 In practice further submissions on new points of fact are allowed and the IPA is generally given 2 weeks to provide a written reply.